 The Bottom Line

 How many days do you need to visit Israel?
-No matter what stage of planning your Israel itinerary you’re at, you know have the answer to this question and many others.
+No matter what stage of planning your 2 weeks in Israel itinerary you’re at, you know have the answer to this question and many others.
 Armed with the information—and inspiration—I’ve provided, you can spend two weeks in Israel and explore basically the entire country, or easily pick and choose Israel destinations and experiences for shorter trips.
 Still feel flummoxed?
 With the right itinerary, Israel is easy—hire me as your Travel Coach and let me sweat the details!
 Alternatively, simply enjoy the free Israel travel blog posts throughout my website.